 It is important to know which substances or items are illegal or restricted before entering the UAE.

 - A doctor's prescription should be carried along with any medication that is brought into the country.
 Some drugs and medications that may be purchased over-the-counter in other countries are classified as controlled substances in the UAE and are illegal to possess.
-A person may be arrested and prosecuted if in possession of prescribed or over-the-counter medicines containing, for example, codeine or similar narcotic-like ingredients.
+A person may be arrested and prosecuted if in possession of prescribed or over-the-counter medicines containing, for example, codeine or similar ingredients.

 - Controlled substances such as cannabis, opium etc. are banned and the penalties for handling these drugs are severe.